The Buffon needle problem for L\'evy distributed spacings and renewal theory

 \subsection{Behaviour of the hole probability $p_0$ when $r\to0$}

-It was noted on examples in \S \ref{sec:equilibrium} that for microscopic values of $r$ the behaviour of the hole probability at equilibrium $(p_0)_\eq(r)\approx 1-r/\xm$.
+It was noted on examples in \S \ref{sec:equilibrium} that for microscopic values of $r$ the behaviour of the hole probability at equilibrium is given by $(p_0)_\eq(r)\approx 1-r/\xm$.
 Let us prove this result in all generality and extend it to the case of broad laws with tail index $\th<1$.